osohq/oso-nest-doc-mgmt/README.md

 1. Consider the requirements that Admins may delete any comment while users may delete only their own comments
-1. These aren't fully expressible as roles, but imagine if there was a pluggable policy engine that let you express authorization policy almost as fluently as english.
+1. These aren't fully expressible as roles, but imagine if there was a pluggable policy engine that let you express authorization rules almost as fluently as english.
 Luckily, such a thing exists; enter Oso.
 1. Brief introduction to Polar w/ links to documentation for more info.

 ### Add Oso